eLyiN/WikiNecro/Sniping-Setup.md

 #### GPX
-If `UseGPXPathing` is set to `true` and `GPXFile` is found, Sniping will execute every second or based on the value in milliseconds for`DelayBetweenPlayerActions` (whichever is higher).
+If `UseGPXPathing` is set to `true` and `GPXFile` is found, Sniping will execute every second or based on the value in milliseconds for`MinDelayBetweenSnipes` (whichever is higher).

 ## [Manual Location Sniping Setup](https://github.com/NecronomiconCoding/NecroBot/wiki/Manual-Locations-Sniping-Guide)
 ####Description